Today, let’s talk about curries.

 - Chillies – fresh

-- Eggs – boiled then sliced - BIRYANI
+- Eggs – boiled then sliced - they look beautiful on a Biryani.

 - Eggs à la Shakshouka - We even have an Indian twist on this popular brunch item!
 Click here for our recipe.